rupl/chrisruppel.com/blog/_posts/2016-12-14-lilypad-arduino-light-sensor-pulse-width-modulation.md

 The `smooth` function can then be used within the original program instead of a direct call to `analogRead` (and the subsequent division by 4).

 The result is a more stable signal with less noise.
 If you plug this into the original program, you will probably notice the output LED holds a more consistent brightness with less flicker.
-See the smoothing tutorial for even more advanced methods of reducing noise in your sampling data. <ins class="update" datetime="2017-01-05">You can visually test how well your input smoothing works by using the [**Serial Plotter** to graph your input data](/blog/arduino-serial-plotter-debugging/).</ins>
+See the smoothing tutorial for even more advanced methods of reducing noise in your sampling data.
+Visual learners can easily oberve input smoothing by [using the **Serial Plotter** to graph input data](/blog/arduino-serial-plotter-debugging/).

 Hopefully documenting my steps as an Arduino beginner will be useful to anyone else getting started.
 If you found anything confusing or would like me to expand a section let me know in the comments!